North Oregon Coast: Gearhart

 The town of Gearhart is named after Philip Gearhart, one of the later American arrivals to the Clatsop Plains.
-His steady and smart accumulation of property gave him the land right to one of the largest tracts of land on the North Oregon Coast.
+His steady and smart accumulation of property gave him the land rights to one of the largest tracts on the North Oregon Coast.
 The true founding fathers of the area, however, were the Clatsop Indians.
 Theirs was the region along the Columbia River, down the Pacific Coast, and back toward the Coastal Range, as established millennia ago, by the Native American tribes.

 Specifically the Clatsop territory encompassed about 1,100 square miles; its northern border, the Columbia River, extended upstream to the Tongue Point area, there forming an eastern border through the Coast Range wilderness to a border at the south, running west to Tillamook Head; its western border, the Pacific Ocean, reached north to the mouth of the Columbia.
 This homeland offered dense forests of fir, pine, spruce, hemlock and cedar, as well as fertile coastal plains, creating an abundance of game, berries, and edible roots.
 Its fresh water — coming from the Columbia, streams and lakes, ocean tidal basins — teemed with life including many species of salmon, sturgeon, eel, freshwater fish, and shellfish.

 Besides the Clatsop Indians, the Native American tribes in the area included the Chinook, Tillimook, Coquille, Salish, Nez Perce, and Coos, as well as many other tribes along the Columbia River.

 Philip Gearhart (Clatsop Co.
 Historical Society #9139-00G)

 The later arriving white explorers to the area were from Canada, Great Britain, Spain, Russia, and from other Eastern States in the US.
 Many arrived for hunting of animal pelts such as beaver and mink, while others came for the hunting and fishing.
 Before the Louisiana purchase, most of the visitors were sea explorers seeking to claim the territory for their native countries.

 Clatsop Indians by Lyn Topinka